-In 2024 the EIT will further reinforce its collaboration with the EU Agencies, chairing the network for one year.
-This will provide a unique opportunity to raise the visibility of the EIT among other EU Agencies and at the highest level of EU institutions.
+In 2025 the EIT will further reinforce its collaboration with the EU Agencies, being part of the EUAN Troika for the third year.
+This will provide a unique opportunity to raise the visibility of the EIT among other EU Agencies and at the highest level of EU institutions and seek for further efficiency gains by applying more widely shared services schemes.